namecoin/Convergence/README.md

 ## Known Bugs

-1. HTTP (non-TLS) websites cannot be viewed while using a proxy.
+1. HTTP (non-TLS) .bit websites cannot be viewed while using a proxy.
 2. Some .bit websites don't load; this is because nmcontrol doesn't yet support the entire .bit specification.
 (Placing bounties might improve this situation.)

 ## Donate